datastax/labs/dse-k8s-operator/README.md

 ## Racks

-DSE is rack-aware, and the `racks` parameter will configure the DSE operator to set up pods in a rack aware way.
+Cassandra is rack-aware, and the `racks` parameter will configure the operator to set up pods in a rack aware way.
 Note the Kubernetes worker nodes must have labels matching `failure-domain.beta.kubernetes.io/zone`.
 Racks must have identifiers.
 In this guide we will use `r1`, `r2`, and `r3`.

-## DSE Node Count
+## Node Count

-The `size` parameter is the number of DSE instances to run in the datacenter.
+The `size` parameter is the number of nodes to run in the datacenter.
-For optimal performance, it's recommended to run only one DSE instance per Kubernetes worker node.
-The operator will enforce that limit, and DSE pods may get stuck in the `Pending` status if there are insufficient Kubernetes workers available.
+For optimal performance, it's recommended to run only one server instance per Kubernetes worker node.
+The operator will enforce that limit, and pods may get stuck in the `Pending` status if there are insufficient Kubernetes workers available.

-We'll assume you have at least three worker nodes available, if you're working on a minikube or other setup with a single Kubernetes worker node, you must reduce the `size` value accordingly or set the `allowMultipleNodesPerWorker` parameter to `true`.
+We'll assume you have at least three worker nodes available.
+If you're working locally with minikube or another setup with a single Kubernetes worker node, you must reduce the `size` value accordingly, or set the `allowMultipleNodesPerWorker` parameter to `true`.

 ## Storage